 10. Choose a theme and stick to it.

-With spring approaching, it’s the most popular time of year for homeowners to declutter their house ready for the summer months.
+Now we’ve entered spring, it’s the most popular time of year for homeowners to declutter their house ready for the summer months.
 Often, this decluttering is energised for the first room and then tails off, leaving the rest of the house until the next year or the next time you find a burst of motivation.
-Here at We Buy Any House, we decided that compiling some top tips for decluttering would give some motivation, and help you all get your house spick and span before the summer!
+Here at We Buy Any House, we decided that compiling some top tips for decluttering would help to spur you on, and help you all get your house spick and span before the summer!

-After you’ve decluttered, you will find yourself spending less time having to organise your belongings and feel more in control of your house
+- After you’ve decluttered, you will find yourself spending less time having to organise your belongings and feel more in control of your house

-Most people find that they feel good after a clear out, and report feeling less stressed than they did previously.
-Many believe in ‘Clean Room Clean Mind’, and it seems to be very useful!
+- Most people find that they feel good after a clear out, and report feeling less stressed than they did previously.
+Many believe in ‘Tidy Room, Tidy Mind’, and it seems to work!

-Can help you save money –After a declutter of their property, many people tend to spend less money as they don’t want to re-clutter the area that they spent time clearing.
+- Can help you save money –After a declutter of their property, many people tend to spend less money as they don’t want to re-clutter the area that they spent so much time clearing.
 This, in turn, can mean you actually start to save the money that you may have spent before your clear out – you may also find things to sell in your decluttering journey, giving you extra cash you wouldn’t have had before.

 We Buy Any House’s Top Tips for Decluttering –